Department of Germanic Languages & Literatures

 Ana Faraon is not only an international science researcher, she’s also a Germanic Studies grad.

 Ana (B.Sc., 2014) was inspired by her participation in the Summer Abroad program to Germany.
 It supported her double major in German and she was able to see the importance of chemical development in Germany to complement her other major.
-Highly enthusiastic about clinical data science, she is currently working as a Research Intern in her Master’s of Science in the Netherlands.
+Highly enthusiastic about clinical data science, she is currently working as a Research Intern at Philips in the Netherlands.
 Read more about Ana on LinkedIn.

 What do employers value about Department of Germanic Languages & Literatures graduates?